(updated 2026.01.11)

 The above represents bad science, and leads to incorrect guidelines.

-There are only a handful of high-quality research studies using the only validated outcome measure (the ATRS = Achilles Tendon Rupture Score).
-1 modern prospective series and 3 randomised controlled trials comparing surgical vs non-surgical outcomes (* listed at the bottom) have provided solid information with which which proper decisions can be made.
+Modern, high-quality research studies using the only validated outcome measure (the ATRS = Achilles Tendon Rupture Score) have been carried out, comparing surgical vs non-surgical outcomes (* listed at the bottom).
+These studies have provided solid information with which which proper decisions can be made.

 These studies have all shown that the magic in treating midsubstance Achilles ruptures depends on the correct implementation of a standardised protocol of Accelerated Functional Rehabilitation.
 This protocol combines: